 5. Lau Pa Sat Festival Market

 We loved eating at this hawker centre.
-It’s super clean, has a light and airy feel and there are nearly 100 food vendors to choose from.
-No wonder it’s a favorite among both businessment and tourists.
+It’s super clean, has a light and airy feel, and there are nearly 100 food vendors to choose from.
+No wonder it’s a favorite among both businessmen and tourists.

-You’ll find this iconic hawker inside a renovated 19th century Victorian building, conveniently located in Singapore’s financial district.
-It’s easy to recognize, as there’s a huge clock that tops the the octagonal building’s roof.
+You’ll find this iconic hawker inside a renovated 19th-century Victorian building, conveniently located in Singapore’s financial district.
+It is easy to find; just look for a big clock on top of an eight-sided building.

 6. Geylang Serai Market